 A pervasive system of advantage and disadvantage based on the socially constructed category of race.
 Racism is enacted on multiple levels simultaneously: Institutional, cultural, interpersonal, and individual.
 Institutional structures, policies, and practices interlock with cultural assumptions about what is right and proper to justify racism.
 Individuals internalize and enact these assumptions through individual behavior and institutional participation.
 Woven together, these interactions create and sustain systemic benefits for whites as a group, and structure discrimination, oppression, dispossession, and exclusion for people from targeted racial groups.”
 (Bell, L.A., Funk, M.S., Khyati, J.Y., and Valvidia, M. (2016)

-Someone who identifies their gender identity with their sex assigned at birth; the term cisgender is not indicative of gender expression, sexual orientation, and/or physical anatomy.
+Refers to someone who identifies their gender identity with their sex assigned at birth; the term cisgender is not indicative of gender expression and/or sexual orientation.

 The manifestation of one’s gender identity through clothing, hairstyle, voice, and so on.
 Person's behavior, mannerisms, interests, and appearance that are associated with gender.